WATCH: PGA CLEAN SLATE

 Par 72, 7,400 yards

-This is the first time this course will have been played for the Hero World Challenge and that is important to note since looking back at course history won’t provide any help.
-The Albany course is an Ernie Els design and is very exposed and links styled in its design.
-There’s some serious bunkering on the course too and Els himself described it as a course which mimics some of the classic links venues from Scotland.
-The course is also quite dissimilar from most PGA tour venues in that it is actually a par 72, but has five par 5’s and five par 3’s (and only eight par 4’s).
+This is only the second time this course will be used for the Hero World Challenge, so looking back at course history won’t provide much help.
+The Albany course is an Ernie Els design and is a very exposed and is a links style course.
+There’s some serious bunkering on the course too, and Els himself described it as a course which mimics some of the classic links venues from Scotland.
+The course is also quite dissimilar from most PGA Tour venues in that it is actually a par 72, but has five par 5’s and five par 3’s (and only eight par 4’s).
 What is certain is that being in the Bahamas on an exposed course means that the wind will definitely be a factor.
 Players who hit it long and can handle some expected gusts should have an edge this weekend.

 Last 5 winners

 - 2015—Bubba Watson -25 (over Patrick Reed -22)